 |

-to find out more information about BIRTHING YOUR BABY classes.
 WHAT INFORMATION WILL I LEARN?
 BIRTHING YOUR BABY CLASSES are flexible and individualized.
 The content of the classes is partially determined by who is taking them and what those expectant parents' needs are.
 For example, if the class participants are later in their pregnancy, we'll skip early pregnancy material.
+Or, I'm happy to work with you if you want to take an a la carte approach and only do an early pregnancy class, or supplement other classes you're taking with the postpartum class, etc. Give me a call and we can discuss the options.
 Below are the topics most commonly discussed and practiced.
 YOUR PREGNANCY

 meet in Winthrop, about 15 minutes from the Augusta area and about 30